Yenbena Lotjpa: Ancestors Speak Out

 Extracts from the letters will be painted onto wooden artefacts which were traditionally used by the Ancestors.
 The impact of the oversized artefacts challenge the original unequal power dynamic.
 The letters are an indictment on the society of that time.

-It is timely to reflect on how this has reverberated through the generations and still effects black-white relations in Australia today.
+It is timely to reflect on how this has reverberated through the generations and still affects black-white relations in Australia today.
 This is our shared history, here reflected in these letters.
 Everyone must be aware of the past and its ongoing effects today, in order to bring forth a new tomorrow.